Devbearking/Devbearking/README.md

-- 👋 Hi, I’m @Devbearking
+- 👋 Hi, I’m @Devbearking.
-- 👀 I’m interested in frontend development.
+- 👀 I’m interested in frontend development jobs.
-- 🌱 I’m currently learning Python, Web development, frontend and Backend
 - 💞️ I’m looking to collaborate on Web projects.
 - 📫 How to reach me https://www.linkedin.com/in/deyvid-razsukanov-a2669a22a/